We all became acutely aware of our patience levels the past few years and one massive contributing factor: dealing with face mask issues.

 UV Protection

-Ever try to put your safety glasses on over your sunglasses?
+Ever tried to put your safety glasses on over your sunglasses?
 We’re looking at you, weekend yard warrior.
-Instead, opt for safety eyewear that is UV blocking.
-Stoggles are made from lightweight, comfortable polycarbonate, which just so happens to be naturally UV blocking.
+Instead, opt for safety eyewear that is UV-blocking.
+Stoggles are made from lightweight, comfortable polycarbonate, which just so happens to be naturally UV-blocking.

 Shatter Resistance